James Sterling Young: Biography

 He taught courses on the presidency, established a presidential research and publications program for resident scholars, and organized conferences of academicians, public officials, and journalists on trends affecting the future presidency.
 Young founded the nation's only oral history program focused on United States presidents at the Miller Center of Public Affairs, directing oral histories of the presidencies of Jimmy Carter, Ronald Reagan, George H. W. Bush and Bill Clinton.
 He also conducted an oral history on former United States Senator Edward M. Kennedy and the Senate of his time.
 Kennedy based his memoir, “True Compass,” on dozens of interviews with Young.
 Young was Senior Director of the Edward M. Kennedy Oral History Project.

 According to Presidential Oral History Program chair Russell Riley, Young recorded more than 400 oral history sessions for the Miller Center's various projects.

 Young is author of The Washington Community, 1800-1828, awarded the Bancroft Prize.
 He has held research appointments at the Institute of Politics of the John Fitzgerald Kennedy School of Government, the Brookings Institution, and the George Washington University.
 From 1985 to 1986, Young was a member of the Advisory Council of the Bicentennial of the United States Constitution.
-In 1987 he was invited by the Republic of Brazil to be a consultant and the United States participant in an international conference in Brasilia on the drafting of a new 2 national constitution.
+In 1987 he was invited by the Republic of Brazil to be a consultant and the United States participant in an international conference in Brasília on the drafting of a new 2 national constitution.
 In 1993 he served as U. S. Speaker in Asia for the United States Information Agency, giving talks on the founding and governance of the United States to public and university audiences in Beijing, Shanghai, Chengdu, Changchun, Guangzhou, and Bangkok.
-He is a member of the Phi Beta Kappa Society, the American Political Science Association, the American Oral History Association, and the International Oral History Association.
+He is a member of Phi Beta Kappa society, the American Political Science Association, the American Oral History Association, and the International Oral History Association.
 He is past president of the Presidency Research Group, an organized section of the APSA which he helped to establish.